 1. Theshining city

 THE DAY HAD dawned gray, as it had for the past week, thick with storm clouds barring the sun.
 The gentle rains of summer had been late.
 Now, well into the fall, as if seeking to make amends for its tardiness, the rain turned dirt into mud that splattered onto everything, turned streets into shallow streams that carried away the filth that had piled up over the long, dry summer.
 But the dreary weather did not deter the bustle of Opulancae.

-> Kira Vidal looked up at the midmorning sky with slightly uptilted, emerald-gold eyes and let the rain briefly wash his pale face.
+Kira Vidal looked up at the midmorning sky with slightly uptilted, emerald-gold eyes and let the rain briefly wash his pale face.
 It felt cold and refreshing, just like the touch of the dead.
 Laughing softly, the tall youth turned his attention back to the bustle of the city and resumed his trek against the human current, his dapple gelding following close behind.
 He pulled forward the hood of his woolen traveling cloak, revealing long gloves that followed the length of his arms.
-Aside from the cloak, his clothing was entirely of supple black leather: long boots that climbed to his knees, sturdy pants, and a loose vest with ivory buttons.
+Aside from the cloak, his clothing was entirely of supple black leather.

-> He was eager to be done with his errands in the newer part of Opulancae so he could ride to the Old Town to visit Elia.
+He was eager to be done with his errands in the newer part of Opulancae so he could ride to the Old Town to visit Elia.
 And he was growing tired of seeing the long-worn signs nailed throughout the city warning that Ro’Erden and Deadbringers were not welcome.
 He continued on, placing an order for slate and fieldstone at one shop and an order for rough lumber at another.
 As was customary, he paid half of the cost up front and would pay the other half when the materials were delivered.

 “How’s your uncle?” asked the second shopkeeper, as he gathered the gold from the counter.